 Do it too often and the tightness may become a permanent condition.
 This is when the trouble starts.

 Reading with your head facing downwards is the opposite stress.

-The levators have to stabilize your neck and prevent it from tilting forward too much.
-Usually this does not trouble your levators a lot, but forcing them to do this for several hours is just too much for most people.
+The levators stabilize your neck and prevent it from tilting forward too much.
+Usually this does not trouble your levators, but doing it for several hours is just too much for most people.

 Here it is not the immediate task itself that causes trouble, but its duration.

 Like most muscles in the area of your upper back, your levator is also covered by the trapezius muscle.